Option not to block closing a parent issue when it has open subtask(s)

 setting_close_parent_issue_whose_subtasks_are_open: "Allow closed parent issues with open subtasks" and a similar I18n string and setting name.

-#23 Updated by Felix Schäfer about 1 month ago
+#23 Updated by Felix Schäfer 5 months ago

 Some not-so-quick notes from Planio regarding this issue: r16108 was a breaking change for our existing users, some of which depended on and had built workflows around being able to have closed parent issues with open child issues.
 To alleviate this issue for existing users we have back ported the diff attached to this issue and enabled the setting to restore the "old" behaviour for existing users.
 New users will use the new behaviour by default.